Guillermo Tolentino: Awards and exhibitions

-Exhibitions at the National Art Gallery
+Exhibitions at the National Museum of Fine Arts

-Guillermo Tolentino's works and memorabilia are mainly housed in Gallery XII or Security Bank Hall of the National Museum of Fine Arts.
-This was possible with the collaboration of his family, Security Bank president Frederick Dy, Judy Araneta-Roxas, Ernesto and Araceli Salas, and Nestor Jordin.
+Guillermo Tolentino's works and memorabilia are primarily housed in Gallery XII (Security Bank Hall) of the National Museum of Fine Arts.
+This exhibition was made possible through the collaboration of his family, Security Bank president Frederick Dy, Judy Araneta-Roxas, Ernesto and Araceli Salas, and Nestor Jordin.

-Works relating to Jose Rizal by Tolentino and other Filipino artists of the 20th century are displayed at Gallery V of the museum.
+Works relating to Jose Rizal by Tolentino and other 20th-century Filipino artists are displayed in Gallery V of the museum.